Smart3DLiDAR/SfQSM/README.md

 Much more details of the SfQSM can be found from the article 《Self-adaptive Individual Tree Modeling Based on Skeleton Graph Optimization and Fractal Self-similarity》.

-The SfQSM is written in Matlab R2022b.  is SfQSM.m, which takes in a point cloud and a structure array specifying the needed parameters.
+The SfQSM is written in Matlab R2022b.

 # Code structure